Collaboration with Nazi Germany and Fascist Italy: Uniformed collaboration

 In July 1941, the collaborationist parties cooperated in organising and recruiting the Legion of French Volunteers Against Bolshevism (LVF), to fight alongside German forces on the Eastern Front.
 From July 1941, a total of 5,800 French volunteers served with the LVF until its disbanding in November 1944.
 On 18 August 1943, German authorities also established the SS Volunteer Sturmbrigade France (Französisches SS-Freiwilligen-Regiment), composed of French recruits for the Waffen-SS.

-On 13 November 1944, the surviving members of the Sturmbrigade were joined with former LVF fighters, men from the National Socialist Motor Corps' Motorgruppe Luftwaffe, Kriegsmarine detachments, and Todt Organsation workers, forming the core of the new Waffen-Grenadier-Brigade der SS "Charlemagne".
+On 13 November 1944, the surviving members of the Sturmbrigade were joined with former LVF fighters, men from the National Socialist Motor Corps' Motorgruppe Luftwaffe, Kriegsmarine detachments, and Organisation Todt workers, forming the core of the new Waffen-Grenadier-Brigade der SS "Charlemagne".
 In February 1945, this brigade was elevated to division status and deployed to eastern Europe and Berlin, with a strength of 7,340 men.
-According to French historian Pierre Giolitto, around 30,000 Frenchmen served in German military units (including non-combatants) during the war.
+According to French historian Pierre Giolitto, around 30,000 Frenchmen (including non-combatants) served in German military units during the war.

 Communist party

-Until the German invasion of Russia on 21 June 1941, the national leadership of the French Communist Party (PCF) remained close to the line defined by the Comintern and the Soviet Union, claiming that "the only legitimate struggle is the revolutionary struggle and not the pseudo-resistance of the Gaullists, pawns of British capitalism".
+Until the German invasion of the Soviet Union on 21 June 1941, the national leadership of the French Communist Party (PCF) remained close to the line defined by the Comintern and the Soviet Union, claiming that "the only legitimate struggle is the revolutionary struggle and not the pseudo-resistance of the Gaullists, pawns of British capitalism".
 Following this logic, relations with the occupier were ambiguous.
 Ronald Tiersky has described the actions of the French communists during that period as "actively collaborating in certain respects".